kuc2477/django-record/README.rst

 Note
 ====
-* Only primitive types are supported for properties and you must offer appropriate field for them when you put a tuple of a property name and it's field in 'recording_fields' for expected recording.
+* **Only primitive types are supported for properties** and you must offer appropriate field for them when you put a tuple of a property name and it's field in 'recording_fields' for expected recording.

-* RecordModel is also a subclass of TimeStampedModel, so make sure that you don't record fields with either name 'created' or 'modified'.
+* RecordModel is also a subclass of TimeStampedModel, so **make sure that you don't record either 'created' or 'modified' fields.**